auth0-blog/wab-docs/README.md

 | `price`       | `number` | **Required**.
 The item's price in cents.   |
 | `image`       | `string` | **Required**.
 The URL of the item's image. |

-If you only need to update some of the item properties, leave the other values as they are.
+If you only need to update some of the item properties, use the `PATCH /api/menu/items/:id` endpoint.

 ##### Example